Matabeleland’s consenting slaves

 Slaves who think they are free condemn themselves and generations after them to a whole life of enslavement.
 Our Matabele brothers who feel free, satisfied and equal within Zimbabwean systems are free to feel so but they should stop their pathetic attempts at sharing their complacency with the rest of the ordinary Matabele citizens who feel the brunt of ZANU PF orchestrated oppression.

-Chains of enslavement cannot be rid of by renaming them bracelets; they need to be broken!
+Chains of enslavement cannot be rid of by renaming them bracelets, they need to be broken!
 An occasional stage-managed ride by a slave in a slave master’s horse carriage is neither a sign of the weakening authority of the slave master nor the pending freedom of a slave.
-A favoured slave is still a slave; a slave who has lost insight of his status is not necessarily free.
-Freedom means the removal of all obstructions that stop communities from living their lives in the way they choose; no sane Matabele can genuinely claim that to be the case in Zimbabwe right now.
+A favoured slave is still a slave; a slave who has lost insight of his slave status is not necessarily free.

-Matabeleland is no less colonised today than it was before the end of British colonialism.
-We remain out of the corridors of real power and are no closer today from decisions that impact our lives than we were during the colonial era.
-How long we turn the other cheek will determine how long we remain oppressed within Zimbabwe.
+Matabeleland is no less colonised today than it was before the end of British colonialism in April 1980.
+We remain marginalised from decision-making processes and by extension real power; we are in fact no closer today to decisions that impact our lives than we ever were during the colonial era.

-Matabeleland complacency that has sustained the ZANU PF grip on the region needs to be challenged.
-Transmitting ZANU PF power is not Matabeleland power.
+The Matabeleland complacency that has sustained the ZANU PF grip on the region needs to be challenged.
+Transmitting ZANU PF power is not Matabeleland power or control.
 Only political creativity will remove us from oppression while vigilance should ensure we keep our focus and secure our freedom.

 3 responses to “Matabeleland’s consenting slaves”